-When the faculty member returns from a sabbatical leave of any duration, he/she is required to submit a written report on sabbatical activities and outcomes to the Department Chair.
+When the faculty member returns from a sabbatical leave of any duration, they are required to submit a written report on sabbatical activities and outcomes to the department chair.
 The written report should be submitted within 30 days of returning from sabbatical leave.
-The sabbatical leave report is also submitted to the Office of Faculty Affairs by the Chair for review by the Vice Dean and Dean.
+The sabbatical leave report is also submitted to the Office of Faculty Affairs by the chair for review by the vice dean and dean.

 Personal Leave of Absence